nivlab/nivturk/docs/detailed-documentation/getting-started.md

 #### What happens to the data?
 In NivTurk, there are two kinds of data:

-- _metadata_ are all the unique (and potentially identifying) things about a participant, such as their Prolific/Amazon ID, their IP address, and their history of interactions with our website. _metadata_ are saved and updated any time the participant interacts with any of the study webpages.
+- _metadata_ are all the unique (and potentially identifying) things about a participant, such as their Prolific/Amazon ID, their IP address, and their history of interactions with our website. _metadata_ are updated any time the participant interacts with any of the study's webpages.
 - _data_ are all of the anonymised task and survey information that we collect (choices, RTs, etc.). _data_ are saved only as a result of the participant's interactions with the code in `experiment.html`.

-To keep the NivTurk as lightweight (and robust) as possible, metadata are not stored in a SQL database or similar.
+To keep the NivTurk as lightweight and robust as possible, metadata are not stored in an explicit database (e.g., SQL).
 Instead, each participant (uniquely identified by their Prolific or Amazon ID) is associated with a single text file in the `metadata` directory.
 New lines are appended to this file as the participant moves through the experiment, which allows us to keep a log of each participant's progress.
 Using JavaScript, it is also possible to write messages into this metadata file directly from the experiment (see [here](/nivturk/docs/cookbook/message-pass)).

 Experiment data themselves are saved in one of two places.
 Data for complete participants are saved in the `data` folder.
 Data for participants who have been rejected online (an advanced use case; see [here](/nivturk/docs/cookbook/online-rejection)) are saved in the `reject` folder.